 Cody's dream is to move away from Shiverpool.
 In the first minutes, Cody paddles out for a night surfing session under the full moon.

-Reggie Belafonte is a local surf promoter that runs events and manages athletes.
+Reggie Belafonte is a local surf promoter who runs events and manages athletes.

 He travels the world in search of "the next big thing."
 Belafonte runs the Global Recruiting Tour, a program with Mike Abromowitz as the talent scout.

-The island's TV station is Sports Penguin Entertainment Network (SPEN).
+The island's TV station is the Sports Penguin Entertainment Network (SPEN).